 A home energy report is used to determine the cost-effectiveness of the energy improvements.
 Essentially, the report must show the present value of energy savings is greater than the cost to install.

-A home energy report is always required when financing new improvements or using funds to payoff other unsecured funds that were used to finance the energy improvements.
-The energy report can be paid with the loan funds in escrow.
+As of Feb, 2018, home energy report is no longer required when financing/paying off certain energy improvements or using funds to payoff other unsecured funds that were used to finance the energy improvements.

-A home energy rating report is never required when refinancing to pay off a PACE or HERO loan, or when financing $3,500 or less in weatherization and water efficiency improvements.
+A home energy rating report is not required when paying off a PACE or HERO loan.

 Compare Options and Get the Facts!